By Nirooshitha Sethuram

 A few years passed, and there was a message from Ashwapati, Kaikeyi’s father.
 He wanted his grandson Bharata to stay with him in the Kekeya kingdom for some time, as his health was not good.
 Dasharatha and Kaikeyi immediately sent Bharata and his wife Mandavi there to help.
 Ashwapati was very happy to have his grandson with him in his last days.
-Though Bharata was Dasaratha’s eldest son, thus the heir to the throne, he extended his stay in his grandfather’s Kekeya kingdom.
+Thus, Bharata extended his stay in his grandfather’s Kekeya kingdom.

 After a few more years passed, the aging King Dasaratha wanted to name the Crown Prince.
 He decided to crown his son Rama at the Pattabishekham ceremony at the earliest possibility.
 He assembled his ministers and all the elders to announce his decision.
 All of them liked and agreed to Rama as Crown Prince.
 Dasaratha felt that his time was running out, so he planned the Pattabishekham for the following day, especially since the next auspicious day was a few months away.